University-Clinic-of-Neuroradiology/bootcamp-website/courses/theoretical_basics/deeplearning.md

 ```

 ### Building Network architecture
-A Deep learning network essentially consists of models and layers.
+A DL network essentially consists of models and layers.

 #### Layers
 A layer is a core building block of a neural network.
 It acts as a kind of a data processing module.
 Layers extract representations out of the input data, that is fed into them.
-Inherently, Deep learning consists of stacking up these layers to form a model.
+Inherently, DL consists of stacking up these layers to form a model.

 #### Model
 A model is a linear stack of layers.
 It is like a sieve for data processing made of a succession of increasing refined data filters called layers.
 The simplest model in Keras is sequential, which is built by stacking layers sequentially.